-Our study of the target semantic distance $\mathrm{SD}_t$ reveals that it effectively controls the step size in the semantic space.
+Our study of the target semantic distance $\mathrm{SD}_t$ reveals that it effectively influences the step size in the semantic space.
 A small $\mathrm{SD}_t$ results in small semantic steps, enabling consistent fitness improvements in each generation.
 However, as expected, this often results in slower convergence and limited exploration, thus producing larger programs.
 In contrast, a larger $\mathrm{SD}_t$ encourages broader exploration, leading to smaller and more compact programs with faster initial convergence.
 Yet, this comes at the cost of reduced exploitation, which can have a negative impact on the quality of the final solution.

 Sect.~\ref{sec:RelatedWork} reviews related work in semantic GP, model-based search approaches, and transformer-based one-shot estimators.
 Sect.~\ref{sec:TSGPApproach} presents the TSGP approach, including \textit{Model Building}~\ref{sec:Model_Building} and \textit{Model Inference} ~\ref{sec:Model_Inference}.
 Sect.~\ref{sec:Experimental_Settings} describes the experimental setup used to evaluate the approaches.
 Sect.~\ref{sec:Experiments} reports the results, focusing on solution quality and program size, and further analyzes how the semantic step size is affected by different values of the target semantic distance $\mathrm{SD}_t$.
 Sect.~\ref{sec:Conclusions_Future_Work} summarizes the key findings and suggests directions for future research.